-Three Saints for One « Catholic Insight
+Three Saints for One On a Fine Spring Day « Catholic Insight

 So, here they are, in chronological order:

-Saint Bede the Venerable (+735) was an English monk, sent to the monastery of Wearmouth, in Northumbria, on the northeast coast of England, as a young boy of seven as a puer oblatus, where he remained for the rest of his days, praying, reading, writing, working, chanting the Liturgy.
+Saint Bede the Venerable (+735) was an English monk of Wearmouth, in Northumbria, on the northeast coast of England, where he spent all of his life.
+He had been sent there as a young boy of seven as a puer oblatus, and never left, praying, reading, writing, working, chanting the Liturgy.
 Bede was considered the most learned man of his time, and one of the holiest, faithful to the end.
-At one point, as a teenager (he was about 14), the plague hit the monastery, and the monks got sick, some dying, one by one, the choir dwindled.
+At one point, as a teenager (he was about 14), the plague hit the monastery, and the monks got sick, some dying; one by one, the choir dwindled.
 But the hardy men stuck to their duty, until only the Abbot and young Bede were left to chant the hours, which they did faithfully, one responding to the other across the choir pews, until some valiant monks recovered, and others joined anew.

 Bede’s worked diligently, regularly and quietly his entire life, as only a monk can do, and his opus covers almost the entire gamut of knowledge then known.
 His Ecclesiastical History of England, a masterpiece of historical research, provides the foundation of current studies.